telerik/winforms-docs/image-editor/features/adustments.md

 ````

 {{endregion}}

 # Contrast and Brightness adjustment

 The Contrast and Brightness can be adjusted with the respective dialog the values can be from -100 to 100.

+>caption Figure 4: Brightness and Contrast Dialog

 ![](images/image-editor-adjustments004.png)

+This can be done in the code behind as well.

 {{source=..\SamplesCS\ImageEditor\ImageEditorFeatures.cs region=Contrast}}
 {{source=..\SamplesVB\ImageEditor\ImageEditorFeatures.vb region=Contrast}}